Lori Lightfoot: Notes on polls

+Post-mayoral career

+After losing her bid for re-election as mayor of Chicago, Lightfoot began teaching a course (titled "Health Policy and Leadership") as a Menschel Senior Leadership Fellow at Harvard University's T.H.
+Chan School of Public Health.

 National politics

 On March 6, 2020, shortly before the 2020 Illinois Democratic presidential primary, Lightfoot endorsed Joe Biden's candidacy for president.

 Lightfoot appeared in a video shown on the opening night of the 2020 Democratic National Convention which also features Biden, Houston Police Chief Art Acevedo, activist Jamira Burley, activist Gwen Carr, and NAACP President Derrick Johnson.

 Lightfoot was a 2020 Democratic United States Electoral College elector from Illinois, casting her votes for Biden as president and Kamala Harris as vice-president.

 Personal life

 Lightfoot resides in the Logan Square neighborhood, on Chicago's Northwest Side.
-On May 31, 2014, she married Amy Eshleman, a former Chicago Public Library employee, who is now a full-time mother to the couple's adopted daughter.
+On May 31, 2014, she married Amy Eshleman, a former Chicago Public Library employee who became a full-time mother to the couple's adopted daughter.

 Lightfoot has held Chicago Bears season tickets for 20 years, and is also a Chicago White Sox season ticket-holder.
 She is also a season ticket holder for the WNBA's Chicago Sky.

 Lightfoot made an appearance on a TV mini-series called The Second City Presents: The Last Show Left on Earth.

 Lightfoot is a Founding Trustee at Christ the King Jesuit High School in Chicago.
 She is also a member of St. James AME Zion Church.

+During some of her years as a partner at Mayer Brown, Lightfoot earned approximately $1 million annually.